webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travis-and-azure.md

    az ad sp create-for-rbac --name NAME --password PASSWORD --subscription "My Subscription"
    ```

-   You should get an output similar to:
+   You should get an output like:

    ```json
    {